stephen3292/RubyChess/readme.md

 * This is a console based chess game written in Ruby.
 The game features four major classes: piece, board, display and game.

+## How to begin
+* clone and navigate to repo in terminal
+* on the command line, $ ruby "game.rb"

 ![screenshot1]